Paytm sees 418% increase in value of loans disbursed in Oct; to declare Jul-Sep results on Nov 27

 "Our financial institution partners disbursed a total of 1.3 million loans in October 2021 aggregating to a total disbursal of Rs 6,270 million ($84 million), implying a 472 per cent increase in numbers of loans disbursed Y-o-Y and 418 per cent increase in value of loans disbursed Y-o-Y," the company said in an exchange filing.

+Also Read: Weekly Rundown: Paytm stumbles; Mensa becomes India's fastest unicorn, Flipkart forays into e-pharmacy

-Paytm said that due to cautious approach in making new disbursements due to the second wave of the COVID-19 pandemic in May and June, it processed a total of 1.4 million loans through its financial institution partners in Q1 FY 2022.
-However, it saw continued recovery in the segment as the financial institution partners' disbursal almost doubled with over 2.8 million loans in Q2 FY 2022.
+Due to the cautious approach in making new disbursements during the second wave of the COVID-19 pandemic in May and June, Paytm said it processed a total of 14 lakh loans through its financial institution partners in Q1 FY 2022.
+However, it saw continued recovery in the segment as the financial institution partners' disbursal almost doubled to over 28 lakh loans in Q2 FY 2022.

 "The October 2021 month saw continued increase in adoption across our different financial services products.
-The lending business, continued to show very strong growth as a result of rapid scale up of all of our lending products, including postpaid, consumer loans and merchant loans," it said.
+The lending business, continued to show very strong growth as a result of rapid scale up of all of our lending products, including Postpaid, consumer loans and merchant loans," it said.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today